HyperBDR/docs/src/product-overview/product-training/scenarios.md

 ![Replacing VMware with Cloud - Backup & Recovery(Object Storage)](./images/product-overview-scenario-4-3.png)

-Firstly, we need to install the HyperBDR Agent on the business hosts already deployed in the cloud.
+Firstly, we need to install the HyperMotion & HyperBDR Agent on the business hosts already deployed in the cloud.

 Secondly, configure the authentication details for the disaster recovery region's object storage and recovery platform, accessible through the Huawei Cloud console.